Locations

 Review each D365 application’s usage metrics: How many logins per user are there, and which features are they using?
 Dynamics’ admin center can show active user counts and access frequency.

-Talk to business owners of each module to understand if the current license count reflects actual staff using the system.
+Consult with business owners of each module to determine if the current license count accurately reflects the actual staff using the system.
 Check if some departments have shrunk or if certain Dynamics features were piloted but never fully adopted (you might have bought licenses for a project that didn’t roll out).

-Also, look at licensing guides – Microsoft often updates Dynamics licensing rules; ensure you’re using any new license types that could lower costs.
-For instance, Microsoft introduced an “Activity” license (Team Member) for light use – make sure you leverage that for eligible users.
+Also, review licensing guides – Microsoft frequently updates Dynamics licensing rules; ensure you’re using any new license types that could lower your costs.
+For instance, Microsoft introduced an “Activity” license (Team Member) for light use – ensure you leverage it for eligible users.
 Suppose some users or business units barely use Dynamics.

 In that case, you might even consider removing those licenses entirely and not renewing that component (or exploring alternative solutions that are more cost-effective for their needs).